120kb less

 Bonus: a live noise grain generator #

-You'll find below a small web component I built in order to generate your own grain effect svg file with custom parameters.
+Below, you'll find a small web component I built in order to generate your own grain effect SVG file with custom parameters.
 You can adjust the baseFrequency and numOctaves of the grain effect.
-Opacity can also be adjusted and text toggled for preview purposes.
+Opacity can also be adjusted, and text can be toggled for preview purposes.

 See MDN documentation if you are interested in understanding the different parameters available for the <feTurbulence> SVG element.

-As I keep moving things around on my website, it seems mandatory to take it slow and reflect on every change if I want to keep things clean.
+As I keep moving things around on my website, it seems necessary to take things slow and reflect on every change if I want to keep things clean.